expressjs/serve-favicon/README.md

 Node.js middleware for serving a favicon.

 A favicon is a visual cue that client software, like browsers, use to identify a site.
-For an example and mroe information, please visit [the Wikipedia article on favicons](https://en.wikipedia.org/wiki/Favicon).
+For an example and more information, please visit [the Wikipedia article on favicons](https://en.wikipedia.org/wiki/Favicon).

 Why use this module?